Etim Ranci: a traditional old wine made using the Solera methode

 Palate: It is potent and sturdy, balanced with good acidity and a long finish.

-Ètim Ranci can be an aperitif wine as well as good with desserts and even for a late afternoon tipple, excellent with roasted nuts, fig cake or Victoria sponges, biscuits and all kinds of sweet pastries.
+Ètim Ranci it is traditionally taken with desserts and even for a late afternoon tipple, excellent with roasted nuts, fig cake or Victoria sponges, biscuits and all kinds of sweet pastries.
+It can also be an aperitif wine.

-At around 16° Ètim Ranci treats us to a fantastic aromatic experience.
+At around 16°C Ètim Ranci treats us to a fantastic aromatic experience.

 Alcohol content: 16º